gurjindersinghkhalsa/SignUpFormUsingEnum/README.md

 # SignUpFormUsingEnum
-Use of Enum to fill the SignUp Info.
+Use Enum to create the SignUp UI.